 Publish a SuperSaaS Schedule to another calendar program

-You can publish your schedule to any calendar program that can subscribe to an industry standard iCal feed, such as Microsoft Outlook, Apple’s iCalendar or Google Calendar.
-The iCal link is one way; when you change something in your SuperSaaS schedule, it will be reflected in, for example, your Outlook calendar after it has synchronized.
-But the appointments cannot be edited in Outlook.
+You can also publish your schedule to any calendar program that can subscribe to an industry standard iCalendar feed, such as Microsoft Outlook or Apple’s Calendar.
+The iCalendar link is one way; when you change something in your SuperSaaS schedule, it will be reflected in, for example, your Outlook calendar after it has synchronized.
+Keep in mind the appointments cannot be edited in Outlook.